-Our InterCity Visits continue to break ground when it comes to creating an environment where Richmond region’s leaders can engage in meaningful dialogue and generate innovative ideas from peer cities that are open to sharing their successes and failures with us.
-This three day agenda packed trip has directly resulted in the implementation of many RVA initiatives, businesses and programs.
+Our InterCity Visits continue to break ground when it comes to creating an environment where the Richmond region’s leaders can engage in meaningful dialogue and generate innovative ideas from peer cities that are open to sharing their successes and failures with us.
+This three-day agenda-packed trip has directly resulted in the implementation of many RVA initiatives, businesses and programs.

 Thanks to an in-depth look at Nashville’s Entrepreneur Center “The EC,” ChamberRVA unveiled Thrive, the revamped Small Business Development Center.
 Similar to The EC’s mentor-based model, Thrive is a one-stop shop offering assistance to individuals and small business owners by providing a wide variety of information, one-on-one guidance and education.

 Participants also learned how collaboration between the business community and the Metro Nashville Public Schools led to a transformational learning model known as “Academies” which enable students to learn through the lens of a career or academic theme.
 The Richmond Public School system is working with RVA’s business community to launch an Academies model to better prepare students for life after high school.